-(A) There is hereby created the Ohio Lake Erie commission, consisting of the directors of environmental protection, natural resources, health, agriculture, and transportation, or their designees, and five additional members appointed by the governor who shall serve at the pleasure of the governor.
+(A) There is hereby created the Ohio Lake Erie commission, consisting of the directors of environmental protection, natural resources, health, agriculture, transportation, and development services, or their designees, and five additional members appointed by the governor who shall serve at the pleasure of the governor.
 The members of the commission annually shall designate a chairperson, who shall preside at the meetings of the commission, and a secretary.

 The commission shall hold at least one meeting every three months.
 The secretary of the commission shall keep a record of its proceedings.
 Special meetings shall be held at the call of the chairperson or upon the request of four members of the commission.
 All meetings and records of the commission shall be open to the public.
 Six members of the commission constitute a quorum.
 The agencies represented on the commission shall furnish clerical, technical, and other services required by the commission in the performance of its duties.